bluecolab/BlueColab_MobileDataViz/README.md

 ### Getting Started
 - To get started on the frontend, see [here](./aquawatch_mobile_app/README.md)
 - To get started on the backend, see [here](./backend_py/README.md)
+- For details on the app internals, please see the Important Notes and Documentation For AquaWatch Mobile-1.pdf.
 <hr>

 ### Development Team